Back to the home page

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.

 Beware what you set it to!
-This can cause a sizeable increase in power consumption, which is of course not a small thing: that's why I only recommend to select performance when you really need it (e.g. for gaming).
+This can cause a sizeable increase in power consumption, which is of course not a small thing: that's why I only recommend to select Performance when you really need it (e.g. for gaming).
 And only for the duration of that need, so temporarily.

 To check what your CPU cores are currently set to, utilize this terminal command (copy/paste it into the terminal and press Enter):